jamesmcm/vopono/README.md

 \*\*\*\* Cloudflare Warp uses its own protocol.
 Set both the provider and protocol to `warp`.
-Note you must first register with `sudo warp-cli register` and then run it once with `sudo warp-svc` and `sudo warp-cli connect` outside of vopono.
+Note you must first register with `sudo warp-cli registration new` and then run it once with `sudo warp-svc` and `sudo warp-cli connect` and `sudo warp-cli debug connectivity-check disable` outside of vopono - then kill `sudo warp-svc` without running `sudo warp-cli disconnect` so it will auto-connect when run.
 Please verify this works first before trying it with vopono.
-Note there may also be issues with Warp overriding the DNS settings.

 ## Usage